sameel555/insta_minutes/README.md

 ### Problems Faced
  This is the first time am using node-schedule, so I took more time to implement this.
 Also got stucked while deploying in heroku.
- By reading so many documentation I overcame this issues
+ By reading so many documentation I overcame this issues.

 [Video Demo](https://drive.google.com/file/d/1f-RJjWRSMH72KuEpcdg_DudaEFLCcYpC/view?usp=sharing)